B2C concepts and copywriting

 An online treasure hunt would give me the structure to present stories as clues and as rewards at the end of a successful hunt.
 Most importantly, I knew rabid gamers would race to be among the first to solve each clue, then take to social to tell the world about it.

-The output: I planned and wrote a 10-week interactive, transmedia campaign combining video, social storytelling and community activation.
+The outcome: I planned and wrote a 10-week interactive, transmedia campaign combining video, social storytelling and community activation.

 Each clue was delivered via video by a mysterious Insider who was desperate for help to bring down the evil Umbrella corporation.
 Content included clues, fake websites, audio and video clips, a range of social posts from characters and of course stories, biographies and context for characters, locations and incidents in the game.